Peterhof (Novgorod): Trade

-The most important trading good in Novgorod was fur, especially grey fur of the squirrel.
+The most important trading good in Novgorod was fur, especially the white and grey fur of the red squirrel's winter pelt.
 Novgorod had developed a complex supply system where Novgorod's government, boyars and merchants extracted squirrel fur through rents, taxes and trade; it had evolved from earlier tributes from Finnic tribes.
 Hanseatic merchants bought the furs from Novgorodian traders.
 The Hansards preferred to transport furs over land.
 The Hanseatic role in the fur trade fell fast after the closure of the Peterhof by Ivan III.

 Beeswax was another important product that Novgorod exported.
-It was used to make candles and was in very high demand by churches.
+It was used to make candles and was in very high demand by churches as result of intensified church building.
 Beeswax was harvested from wild bees in a vast area from Lviv to Kazan, so Novgorod always faced considerable competition on this market.
 It was usually shipped over sea.

-The Hanseatic traders imported herring, metals, especially silver but also copper, tin and lead, salt, Flemish broadcloth and wine to Novgorod.
+The Hanseatic traders imported herring, metals, especially silver but also copper, tin and lead, salt, hop, Flemish broadcloth and wine to Novgorod.

+Because Russian demand for western goods was limited, the Hansards couldn't avoid a trade imbalance, so large quantities of western silver flowed to Russia and further to Persia.
+This contributed to economic crises in the European economy.